EugeneCore/litebase/readme.md

 # Litebase

 A simple document oriented database for Node.js.
-It uses standart fs module to interact with files.
+It uses a standart fs module to interact with files.
 Probably not scalable in current state.

 ## How to use